How to make a D365 API call from a Power Apps Portal

 });

-The first part of the $.getJSON section is a reference to the Web Page we created, followed by standard query string parameter syntax to bring in the name filter we set up in the Web Template.
+The first part of the $.getJSON section references the Web Page we created, followed by standard query string parameter syntax to bring in the name filter we set up in the Web Template.
 Everything else is standard JS.